"I haven't been everywhere but it's on my list." - Susan Sontag.

 8. Seven Years in Tibet (Destination: Tibet, the Himalayan beauty)

 Brad Pitt stars as the arrogant Heinrich, a famed Austrian mountain climber who leaves behind his wife and infant son to head a Himalayan expedition in 1939, only to fall into the hands of Allied forces as a prisoner of war.
 He and a fellow escapee, Peter Aufschnaiter (David Thewlis), make their way to the Forbidden City in Tibet, where Peter finds a wife and Heinrich befriends the Western culture-obsessed teenage Dalai Lama (Jamyang Jamtsho Wangchuk), the spiritual leader of his Buddhist nation.

 This movie perfectly captures what most middle-class people in India dream of…travelling to their dream destinations.
 Most are unable to do it, and money is not the only reason for them.
 Its just that many (especially women) find it difficult to travel alone (social pressures).
 The story revolves around Rani (Kangana Ranaut) after being cheated by her would-be-husband, decides to go on the honeymoon - the one she's always been planning - by herself.
 The girl who's never left her house alone now goes to Paris and Amsterdam on her own.
 What follows is a fun, quirky journey of Rani who discovers herself, while exploring the unknown.

 10. Midnight in Paris (Destination: Paris)

-And do leave a comment about your favourite travel movie :)
+And do leave a comment about your favorite travel movie :)